March in global missions history: It happened today!

 preferred to consecrate them as Christian churches.

-work in the Pacific under the command of Rev. Hiram Bingham.
-It replaces a older ship which
+Star began its work in the Pacific under the command of Hiram Bingham.
+It

 "stockholders" were Hawaiians.

-- March 29, 1828 -- Adoniram Judson reports in his diary that missionaries George and Sarah
+- March 29, 1828 -- Adoniram Judson reported in his diary that missionaries George and Sarah

-Boardman are moving to Tavoy (now called Tavai) in southeastern Burma.
+Boardman were moving to Tavoy (now called Tavai) in southeastern Burma.
 George Boardman

 had been educated at Andover Theological Seminary and sent to India by the Baptist Board for

-- March 30, 1820 -- The first Protestant missionaries arrive at the Sandwich Islands, now
+- March 30, 1820 -- The first Protestant missionaries arrived at the Sandwich Islands, now

-known as Hawaii, where they are welcomed by King Kamehameha II.
+known as Hawaii, where they were welcomed by King Kamehameha II.

 - March 31, 1998 -- In return for an agreement by several Protestant groups not to engage in

-active "proselytizing," Israeli parliament member Nissim Zvilli (Labor) announces he will
+active "proselytizing," Israeli parliament member Nissim Zvili (Labor) announced he would

 withdraw his sponsorship of an anti-missionary bill already introduced in the Knesset.